MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/command-line/index.md

     * **user.database.preinstalled=false**

     This property indicates that token licensing is not activated: **user.licensed.by.tokens=false**.
-    Set the value of the **user.use.ios.edition** property to false to install IBM MobileFirst Platform Foundation.
+    Set the value of the **user.use.ios.edition** property to false to install IBM MobileFirst Foundation.

 An installation directory that contains the resources to install MobileFirst components is installed.
 You can find the resources in the following folders: